J. Craig Venter

-John Craig Venter (born October 14, 1946) is an American scientist.
-He is known for leading one of the first draft sequences of the human genome and led the first team to transfect a cell with a synthetic chromosome.
+John Craig Venter (October 14, 1946 – April 29, 2026) was an American geneticist and businessman.
+He is known for having led one of the first draft sequences of the human genome and led the first team to transfect a cell with a synthetic chromosome.
 Venter founded Celera Genomics, the Institute for Genomic Research (TIGR) and the J. Craig Venter Institute (JCVI).
-He was the co-founder of Human Longevity Inc. and Synthetic Genomics.
-He was listed on Time magazine's 2007 and 2008 Time 100 list of the most influential people in the world.
-In 2010, the British magazine New Statesman listed Craig Venter at 14th in the list of "The World's 50 Most Influential Figures 2010".
+He was the co-founder of Human Longevity Inc., and Synthetic Genomics.

+Venter was listed on Time magazine's 2007 and 2008 Time 100 lists of the most influential people in the world.
+In 2010, the British magazine New Statesman listed him as 14th in the list of "The World's 50 Most Influential Figures 2010".
 In 2012, Venter was honored with the Dan David Prize for his contribution to genome research.
 He was elected to the American Philosophical Society in 2013.
-He is a member of the USA Science and Engineering Festival's advisory board.
+He was a member of the USA Science and Engineering Festival's advisory board.

 Early life and education

-John Craig Venter was born in Salt Lake City, Utah, the son of Elisabeth and John Venter.
-His family moved to Millbrae, California during his childhood.
+John Craig Venter was born in Salt Lake City, Utah, on October 14, 1946, the son of Elisabeth and John Venter.
+His family moved to Millbrae, California, during his childhood.
 In his youth, he did not take his education seriously, preferring to spend his time on the water in boats or surfing.
-According to his biography, A Life Decoded, he was said never to be a terribly engaged student, having Cs and Ds on his eighth-grade report cards.
+According to his autobiography, A Life Decoded, he was never a highly engaged student, having Cs and Ds on his eighth-grade report cards.

 Venter considered that his behavior in his adolescence was indicative of attention deficit hyperactivity disorder (ADHD), and later found ADHD-linked genetic variants in his own DNA.
 He graduated from Mills High School.
 His father died suddenly at age 59 from cardiac arrest, giving him a lifelong awareness of his own mortality.
-He quotes a saying: "If you want immortality, do something meaningful with your life."
+He quoted a saying: "If you want immortality, do something meaningful with your life."

-Although he opposed the Vietnam War, Venter was drafted and enlisted in the United States Navy where he worked as a hospital corpsman in the intensive-care ward of a field hospital.
-He served from 1967 to 1968 at the Naval Support Activity Danang in Vietnam.
-While in Vietnam, he attempted suicide by swimming out to sea, but changed his mind more than a mile out.
+He opposed the Vietnam War, but enlisted in the United States Navy to avoid being drafted.
+He trained as a medic and worked as a hospital corpsman in the intensive-care ward of a field hospital at Naval Support Activity Danang in Vietnam for a year in 1967–68.
+Stressed by the intensity of the Tet Offensive, he attempted suicide by swimming out to sea, but came to his senses and swam back to shore.
+Treating thousands of injured soldiers instilled in him a desire to study medicine.

-Being confronted with severely injured and dying marines on a daily basis instilled in him a desire to study medicine, although he later switched to biomedical research.

-Venter began his college education in 1969 at a community college, College of San Mateo in California, and later transferred to the University of California, San Diego, where he studied under biochemist Nathan O. Kaplan.
-He received a Bachelor of Science in biochemistry in 1972 and a Doctor of Philosophy in physiology and pharmacology in 1975 from UCSD.
+He began his college education in 1969 at a community college, College of San Mateo in California, and later transferred to the University of California, San Diego, where he studied under biochemist Nathan O. Kaplan.
+He received a Bachelor of Science degree in biochemistry in 1972 and a Ph.D. in physiology and pharmacology in 1975 from UCSD.